openshift/enhancements/enhancements/update/standalone-worker-surge.md

 ### Non-Goals

 - Address all causes of problematic updates.
-- Prevent workload disruption when `NodeDrainTImeout` is utilized.
+- Prevent workload disruption when `NodeDrainTimeout` is utilized.
 - Fully unify the update experience for Standalone vs HCP.

 ## Proposal